 - 1. Make sure that your cartridge technicians thoroughly clean out the supply chamber of the toner cartridge. - 2.
-Clean the developer roller with an approved developer roller cleaner, NOT alcohol!
-That will strip the conductive coating off. - 3.
+Clean the developer roller with an approved developer roller cleaner (NOT alcohol that will strip off the conductive coating) - 3.
 In the event that they forget, and you have a backgrounding cartridge.
-The toner must be completely cleaned out again (do not use the toner over!), and NEW fresh toner MUST be installed. - 4.
-Clean the developer roller (again) with an approved developer roller cleaner, NOT alcohol! - 5.
+The toner must be completely cleaned out again (do not use the toner over), and NEW fresh toner MUST be installed. - 4.
+Clean the developer roller (again) with an approved developer roller cleaner (NOT alcohol). - 5.
 The drum unit then has to be taken apart and cleaned out with emphasis on the cleaning roller and transfer roller.
 This is a very simple process but very necessary once it is contaminated.

-According to our tests, there will be approximately 60g of toner remaining when the cartridge is spent; this is normal.
-The remaining toner however, as stated above, is waste toner/paper dust only and must be thrown out or there will be backgrounding issues.
+According to our tests, there will be approximately 45-50 grams of toner left when the cartridge is spent.
+This is normal.
+The toner left however, as stated above, is waste toner/paper dust only and must be thrown out or there will be backgrounding issues.